Percolation phase transition on planar spin systems: Introduction

 \paragraph{Proof overview.} As alluded to above, our proof, like the proof in the seminal paper of Kesten \cite{kesten1980}, relies on three pillars:

 \begin{itemize} \item A finite-size criterion, meaning that if the probability that the cluster crosses a large rectangle is sufficiently small (resp., sufficiently close to $1$), then we are in the subcritical (resp., supercritical) phase.
-The proof relies on a model-agnostic multiscale renormalization scheme, as well as a decoupling inequality.
+The proof is classical and relies on a model-agnostic multiscale renormalization scheme, as well as a decoupling inequality, see Lemma~\ref{l:decouple} and the discussion below \eqref{e:t_c}.

 \item Russo-Seymour-Welsh theory, meaning lower bounds of crossing probabilities of rectangles in terms of the crossing probabilities of squares.
-We use the general result obtained in \cite{tassion-koeler20}.
+We use the general result obtained in \cite{tassion-koeler20}, which only require that the model satisfy some symmetry conditions and positive association, see \eqref{e:fkg1} and below \eqref{e:t_c}.

 \item Sharp thresholds, meaning that crossing probabilities of large rectangles are either very close to~$0$, or very close to~$1$, and that the intermediate interval of the parameter in which this probability is far away from both~$0$ and~$1$ collapses to a point (the critical point) as the size of these rectangles grow, if the process undergoes a phase transition. \end{itemize}